douglasdl/GIT-Commands/README.md

     git log -2
 ```

-Check the staus of your project
+Check the status of your project
 ```sh
     git status
 ```